eltcoin/pocketbook/DOCUMENTATION.md

 ### Key Features

 - 🎯 **Address Claiming**: Claim any Ethereum address you own and attach verifiable metadata
+- 🧩 **Word Handles**: Deterministically mint BIP39 phrases that map directly to your address
 - 🔐 **Cryptographic Verification**: All claims are secured by cryptographic signatures proving ownership
 - 🌐 **Decentralized Network**: Build your web of trust without central authorities
 - 🔒 **Privacy Control**: Choose what's public and what's private with whitelist-based access